acharge91/Raindrops/README.md

     }
 ```

 *raindropsStringBuilder* method takes the given number and parses it to the *factorCalculator*, only if it is greater than 0.
 It then checks the resulting array of factors for the relevant numbers and builds a string based on the corresponding words.
-If the given number is less than 0 the program will output 'Cannot factor this number'.
+If the given number is 0 or less, the program will output 'Cannot factor this number'.

 ```java
 public static String raindropsStringBuilder(int numToFactor) {